The First Hybrid Car

 Although initially a purely electric vehicle, the Elektromobil soon became history's first hybrid.
 Faced with the problem of keeping the Elektromobil's batteries charged, Porsche added an internal combustion engine that ran a generator, making the Elektromobil the first vehicle to combine an electric motor with a gasoline-powered engine.
-This gas-electric hybrid could achieve a top speed of 38 miles per hour (61.2 kilometers per hour).
+This gas-electric hybrid could achieve a top speed of 23 mph (37 km/h).
 The first person to buy an Elektromobil was E.W.
 Hart of Luton, England, who requested that Porsche put motors on all four wheels.
 Porsche complied, and the Elektromobil became not only the first hybrid but a pioneering four-wheel-drive vehicle, too.
-The Electromobil didn't introduce the concept of green driving -- in fact, there had been all-electric cars for several decades by the time it debuted -- but it did show how electricity and gasoline could be used together for increased fuel efficiency.
+The Elektromobil didn't introduce the concept of green driving — in fact, there had been all-electric cars for several decades by the time it debuted — but it did show how electricity and gasoline could be used together for increased fuel efficiency.

 Ultimately Lohner and Porsche sold about 300 Elektromobils and the idea of a gas-electric hybrid faded into history for many years.
-Porsche himself became better known not only for founding the company known today as Porsche SE, but also as the designer of the original Volkswagen Beetle.
+Porsche became better known for founding the company known today as Porsche SE and the designer of the original Volkswagen Beetle.